LaurentSouefConsulting/jquery.zoom-svg/README.md

 # jQuery Zoom SVG Plugin

 # Purpose
-This plugins is meant to pan and zooman an SVG object inside a div container.
+This plugins is meant to pan and zoom in/out an SVG object inside a div container.
 This is particulary usefull for SVG Maps.
-Based on jQuery to ensure multi-browsers support.
+This plugin is based on jQuery to ensure multi-browsers support.

 # Requirements
-It has been qualifyed on jQuery 3.1, Jquery UI 1.2 (draggable) and jQuery Mousewheel 3.1
+It has been qualifyed on jQuery 3.1, Jquery UI 1.2 (draggable) and jQuery mousewheel 3.1

 # Install
 Copy the jquery.zoom-svg.min.js and zoom-svg.min.css dist files in your lib folder.

 # Loading
 Simply load the scripts and css files.

 ```sh